Who We Are

 Strategy Map

-During the summer of 2022, the MVEA Board of Directors and Executive Leadership Team met to start drafting a multi-year strategic plan to serve as a roadmap with initiatives focused on the services we provide to MVEA members.
+MVEA’s Board of Directors and Executive Leadership Team meet annually to develop a strategic plan which serves as a roadmap with initiatives focused on the services we provide to MVEA members.

 As part of the New Deal, the Rural Electrification Administration was established in 1935.
 The Rural Electrification Act was signed in 1936 enabling loans to be made to cooperatives ready to electrify rural America.